thplat/Observer/README.md

 # Observer
 An implementation of the Observer-Pattern in PHP which makes use of Traits.
-It currently supports queued observer notification.
+It currently supports queued observer notifications.

 ## Usage